 My Work With The Animals

 I began working as a professional animal communicator in 1999, doing private animal communication workshops, teaching people how to understand the animals without having to have a knock on the side of the head.
-In 2010, I began to practice again as a psychotherapist with humans.
-I have found the two practices work very well together.
+In 2010, I began to practice again as a psychotherapist with humans in Colorado.
 Many of the techniques I have used with humans over the years also work with animals.
 And animals often tell me what their humans need to heal by acting out what they are not addressing, such as anger or fear.

-I now live on the Western Slope of Colorado with my husband, dog Ellie, and cat Sierra.
+I now live in the Rio Grande Valley in Deep South Texas with my husband, dog Ellie, and cat Missy.
 I do telephone life coaching with humans, phone and in person animal communication sessions, animal communication workshops and public speaking.
 As I have been blessed by my experiences throughout my life and especially so since April 1997 when my life was turned upside down so dramatically, I offer to you my learning and experience to increase the quality of your lives through your connection with the animal kingdom … and yourselves.